nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 , the corresponding `EditENTITYCommandParser` object is formed.
 The user input then goes through another level of parsing in `EditENTITYCommandParser`.

-3. The `EditENTITYCommandParser` identifies the parameters corresponding to the user's input, and a new `EditXYZDescriptor` object is formed with the corresponding setXYZ method to be called.
+3. The `EditENTITYCommandParser` identifies the parameters corresponding to the user's input, and a new `EditENTITYDescriptor` object is formed with the corresponding `setENTITY` method to be called.
-The `EditXYZDescriptor` will set the parameter as accordance with the user input. and  `EditENTITYCommand`
+The `EditENTITYDescriptor` will set the parameter as accordance with the user input. and  `EditENTITYCommand`

-4. After which, the `EditENTITYCommandParser` will create  a new `EditENTITYCommand` object from the result of the corresponding setXYZ method.
+4. After which, the `EditENTITYCommandParser` will create  a new `EditENTITYCommand` object from the result of the corresponding `setENTITY` method.
 The `EditENTITYCommand` is then encapsulated under `Command` and passed back into the `LogicManager`.

 5. The `EditENTITYCommand` calls `execute(model)`.
 The execution of the command then interacts with the `Model` component, and retrieves the unmodifiable view of `ObservableList<ENTITY>`.

-6. The `Model` accesses the relevant ENTITYBook and adds the object to the ENTITYBook.
-The `Ui` then "listens" to the changes in the ENTITYBook and updates the GUI.
+6. The `Model` accesses the relevant `ENTITYBook` and adds the object to the `ENTITYBook`.
+The `Ui` then "listens" to the changes in the `ENTITYBook` and updates the GUI.

 7. Finally, `EditENTITYCommand` is then encapsulated as a `CommandResult` and passed into the `LogicManager`.